-If a child discloses or alleges that they have been abused: -
+If a child discloses or alleges that they have been abused:

-- Allow the child to continue at his/her own pace - Stay calm, listen carefully to what is being said. - Find an appropriate early opportunity to explain that it is likely that the information will need to be shared with others do not promise to keep secrets. - Allow the child to continue at his/her own pace. - Ask questions for clarification only, and at all times avoid asking leading questions. - Reassure the child that they have done the right thing in telling you. - Tell them what you will do next and with whom the information will be shared. - Record in writing what was said using the child's own words as soon as possible, note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated. - Pass this information on immediately to your Designated Safeguarding Lead (Mrs Sarah King) or Deputy (Mrs Tania Searby) in her absence.
+- Allow the child to continue at his/her own pace - Stay calm, listen carefully to what is being said. - Find an appropriate early opportunity to explain that it is likely that the information will need to be shared with others do not promise to keep secrets. - Allow the child to continue at his/her own pace. - Ask questions for clarification only, and at all times avoid asking leading questions. - Reassure the child that they have done the right thing in telling you. - Tell them what you will do next and with whom the information will be shared. - Record in writing what was said using the child's own words as soon as possible, note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated. - Pass this information on immediately to your Designated Safeguarding Lead (Mr Adam Jones) or Deputy (Mrs Tania Searby) in her absence.

-After a child has disclosed abuse, the DSL should carefully consider whether or not it is safe for a child to return home to a potentially abusive situation; on these rare occasions, it may be necessary to take immediate action to contact Children's Social Care to discuss putting safety measures into effect.
+After a child has disclosed abuse, the DSL should carefully consider whether it is safe for a child to return home to a potentially abusive situation; on these rare occasions, it may be necessary to take immediate action to contact Children's Social Care to discuss putting safety measures into effect.
+All details regarding an allegation or disclosures are made using CPOMS (Child Protection Online Monitoring System).

-7. Responding to allegations of abuse against a member of staff, other worker or volunteer
+7.Responding to allegations of abuse against a member of staff, other worker or volunteer